envi/envi.github.io/docs/index.md

 The two new properties have been added to the [Facilities](Facilities.md) endpoints: ```customField1``` and ```customField1```.

-A new  [Facility](Facilities.md#partially-update-the-specified-facility) endpoint has been included, which allows you to partially update the details of the Facility based on Facility ID.
+A new  [Facility](Facilities.md#partially-update-the-specified-facility) endpoint has been included, which allows you to update the details of the Facility based on the Facility ID.

 **v.
 5.8.3**